sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 ### Configure GRUB
 Configuring GRUB for remote unlocking is as easy as configuring Dropbear.
-However, we need to use the "oldstyle-naming" of the ethernet devices (e.g. `eth0`), so we have to use both `net.ifnames=0` and `biosdevname=0` in the `GRUB_CMDLINE_LINUX_DEFAULT`, which can be found in `/etc/default/grub`.
+However, we need to use the "old style-naming" of the ethernet devices (e.g. `eth0`), so we have to use both `net.ifnames=0` and `biosdevname=0` in the `GRUB_CMDLINE_LINUX_DEFAULT`, which can be found in `/etc/default/grub`.
 Additionally we need to enter the IP address, the gateway, the netmask and the ethernet device to use for the remote connection.

-Following is the format of the IP parameter (a detailed explaination can be looked up at [kernel.org](https://www.kernel.org/doc/Documentation/filesystems/nfs/nfsroot.txt)):
+Following is the format of the IP parameter (a detailed explanation can be looked up at [kernel.org](https://www.kernel.org/doc/Documentation/filesystems/nfs/nfsroot.txt)):
 {% highlight shell %}
 ip=<ip>::<gateway>:<netmask>::<ethernet device>:none"
 {% endhighlight %}